brson/brson.github.com/_posts/2021-01-17-rust-unconditional-loops.md

 Instead, loop constructs usually have some kind of termination condition, your `while` and `for` loops.
 Apparently _[Sather]_ has an unconditional `loop` keyword like Rust.
-I only know this because a programming language historian mentioned it [on the bug tracker][bug].
+I only know this because a programming language historian mentioned it [on the bug tracker][bug2].

 Why do I love `loop`?